gvwilson/thirdbit/fiction/in-heck/index.md

 "Are… you… packed?"
 he repeated slowly.
-"I figure a change of clothes an' your sketchbook an' that letter from the newspaper is all you need."
+"I figure you'll want a change of clothes an' your sketchbook.

-"Aren't you listening?
-We can't go with them!"

-"We don't have to.
-We… don't… have… to!"
-he repeated as Maddy started to speak.
-"We just have to *arrive* with them."
+Oh, an' that letter from the newspaper."

 A few hours later
 he and Maddy lay next to each other